froberge/ocp-pipeline/README.md

 #### Steps to create a pipeline:
 * Create custom or install existing reusable `Tasks` from the [catalogue](https://github.com/tektoncd/catalog)
-* Create a `Pipeline` and `PipelineResources` to define your application's delivery pipeline
+* Create a `Pipeline`to define your application's delivery pipeline
 * Create a `PersistentVolumeClaim` to provide the volume/filesystem for pipeline execution or provide a `VolumeClaimTemplate` which creates a `PersistentVolumeClaim`
 * Create a `PipelineRun` to instantiate and invoke the pipeline